First home owner’s grant (FHOG) NSW: Eligibility & incentive

 Whether you’re a first-time home buyer or a seasoned property investor, our dedicated team at Entry Conveyancing will help you navigate the world of property, taking the stress out of buying, selling, and transferring property ownership.

-You’ll have a dedicated Sydney conveyancing lawyer in your corner who will keep you in the loop every step of the way, offering advice and insight that’ll allow you to make the most informed decisions for your property transaction.<
+You’ll have a dedicated Sydney conveyancing lawyer in your corner who will keep you in the loop every step of the way, offering advice and insight that’ll allow you to make the most informed decisions for your property transaction.

-We offer a fixed-fee pricing model, and our team are here to help sort through the complex paperwork and legal jargon to make the process as seamless as possible.
+We offer a fixed-fee pricing model, and our team is here to help sort through the complex paperwork and legal jargon to make the process as seamless as possible.
 Whether you’re buying in the North in Brookvale, Inner city in Redfern, or down south in Wollongong – we’re here to help.
 Book your free consultation today to find out why people in Sydney are using the services of Entry Conveyancing.

 First home buying incentives in NSW